Please Recreate Responsibly.

 Where to Launch

-There are three locations (listed in the order in which one would encounter them moving counter-clockwise around the bay from Tomales Point to Dillon Beach) at which watercraft may be launched onto Tomales Bay and overnight parking is permitted:
+There are three locations (listed in the order of proximity to Bear Valley) at which watercraft may be launched onto Tomales Bay and overnight parking is permitted:

 Miller Boat Launch